 Both of these functions suffer from the vanishing gradient problem, where the gradients become negligibly small when the inputs are very large or very small.
-When developing CNNs, researchers instead chose to go with the Rectified Linear Unit, or ReLU, as their activation function.
+For CNNs, the standard activation function is the Rectified Linear Unit, or ReLU.

 Figure 6: The ReLU function.